akilahjahin/SAD_Project_Team_Fusion_CafeZestro_ManagementSystem/README.md

 4. Start the development server: `npm start`

 ## NOTE
-**There are 2 branches... 'master'-branch has only the README.md file.
+**There are 2 branches :  'master'-branch has only the README.md file.
                           'feature/add-login-functionality'-branch has all the coding portions of the CafeZestro Management System.**

 ## INSTRUCTIONS FOR OBSERVING CODES & CONTRIBUTIONS:
 **If codes and contributions need to be seen, then from the 2 branches, from the dropdown, select 'feature/add-login-functionality'-branch** and **click on it**; This will redirect to that branch's page and there, below the 'Contribute' button, 'n commits' can be seen where,